[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Act 2.
 Intruders in Black: take Desecrate.

-The Weaver: take Deathmark, buy Melee Physical Damage and optional: Faster Casting.
+The Weaver: take Faster Casting, buy Melee Physical Damage.

 Passive Tree: End of Act 2